tldr-pages/tldr/pages/linux/xed.md

 `xed {{path/to/file1 path/to/file2 ...}}`

-- Open files in a specific encoding:
+- Open files using a specific encoding:

 `xed --encoding {{WINDOWS-1252}} {{path/to/file1 path/to/file2 ...}}`